AST 2 Rockies Course? Grab a Seat.

 • Mid Layers - Again, wool, synthetic or polypro is are best

-• Insulated Jacket - Large Parka style jackets are very important for the moments we're stopped during the field day.
+• Insulated Jacket - Large Parka style jackets are very important for the moments we are stopped during the field day.
 Down Parka's or Synthetic Down Parka's are a very important addition to your clothing systems for the course.

 • Warm Gloves, with a light glove Liner